powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### DC detailed model

 Additionally, Open Load Flow supports AC-DC load flow formulation with detailed model of DC elements.
-However, it is currently restricted to embedded DC islands, meaning that all converters of a given DC island must be connected to the same AC island.
+However, it is currently restricted to embedded DC components, meaning that all converters of a given DC component must be connected to the same synchronous component.
-In other words, a DC island cannot be used to connect two different AC islands.
-Consequently, a single connected component should only contain one AC island.
+In other words, a DC component cannot be used to connect two different synchronous components.
+Consequently, a single connected component should only contain one synchronous component.
-However, the number of DC islands within a connected component is not restricted.
+However, the number of DC components within a connected component is not restricted.
-Yet, it is possible two run a load flow on a network with several AC islands (with their own embedded DC island) as long as they do not belong to the same connected component.
+Yet, it is possible to run a load flow on a network with several synchronous components (with their own embedded DC components) as long as they do not belong to the same connected component.

 (ac-flow-computing)=